sushmaa-r/CODSOFT/README.md

-# 🤖 Machine Learning Projects Portfolio
+# 🤖 CODSOFT Machine Learning Internship Projects

 This repository contains a collection of machine learning projects developed as part of my internship and learning journey, focusing on solving real-world problems using data-driven approaches.